From Google to Apple

 I always felt that Google Pay was finicky, and that made me embarrassed to use it.
 It was hard to find "the spot" on credit card machines to tap.
 Apple Pay feels more spatially generous; once I start hunting for the spot, it's already been found.
 It could be because the iPhone NFC chip is located at the top of the device while Pixels have them in the middle, or maybe the world has just gotten better at this since then.
 I'm now using Apple Pay every chance I get.

-The Apple Card gives 2% back on everything purchased through Apple Pay and 1% on everything else, which is the best deal I've seen.
-(There are also some merchants that do 3%, but I'm not about tracking and optimizing that.)
-Of the purchases I make in Seattle, about 80% of shops and restaurants who do pay-at-counter support Apple Pay, and about 20% of table-service restaurants do.
+Of the purchases I make in Seattle, about 95% of shops and restaurants with counter pay support Apple Pay, and about 20% of table-service restaurants do.
 For online orders, roughly half of the non-Amazon orders I place support it.

 The experience of managing an Apple Card in Wallet is also the first credit card experience that feels like it was made this century.
 The app is beautiful, snappy, and simple.
-Summer and I have moved our primary credit card to the Apple Card and it's been a fantastic and financially beneficial switch.
+The rewards (2% cashback on everything via Apple Pay, 1% on everything else) are good but beatable; several banks now have universal 2% cashback cards.

 Google Podcasts and Apple Podcasts are very comparable.
 Google Podcasts has a bit plainer UI, but they're both good enough.